AhmedAhres/whats-on-my-plate/README.md

 ## December 9th:
     - Continuously enhancing our data exploration/analysis/cleaning.
     - Work on the report/data story.

+## December 16th:
+    - Finalize the project and the report.
     - Start working on the poster and presentation.

-## December 16th:
-    - Finalize the project and the report

 # Options to consider:
 Enhance our data with more external sources of data.